danko-david/uartbus/README.md

 sensor-actuator network where the node's can interact with each other and the microcontroller's software can be upgraded from the bus.
-This bus should be connectable to a computer system (Desktop/Server PC, Raspberry PI, etc) to achieve complex controlling by interacting with the sensors, actors through higher level algorithms.
+This bus should be connectable to a computer system (Desktop/Server PC, Raspberry PI, etc) to achieve complex controlling by interacting with the sensors, actuators with higher level softwares.

 ## Solution